Clay and his father, now both in heaven together.

 Now they can chat for eternity.

-He enjoyed life and sharing.
+He enjoyed life and sharing with those he loved.

 He loved Arizona and fortunately got to spend some of his last of life there.